yukatan/commangular/README.md

   }
 }]);
 ```
 If the command is asynchronous it should return a promise.
-At the moment all the promises are managed by commangular, so if you make an http call and you get a promises as a result you can return that promise.
+At the moment, all the promises are managed by commangular, so if you make an http call and you get a promise as a result you can return that promise.
 Commangular will wait until the promise is resolved or rejected.
 If the promise is resolved, the result will be available to the next command. if the promise is rejected all the command context execution is cancelled.

-In the future you will be able to instruct commangular to use the promise as a result value and dont wait to promise resolution.
+In the future you will be able to instruct commangular to use the promise as a result value and not to wait to promise resolution.

 ##Using The Provider.

-All the command configuration of your application is done in a angular config block and with the $commangularProvider.
-The provider is responsible to build the command strutures and map it to the desired event names.
-You can create multiple configs blocks in angular, so you can have multiple commands config blocks to separate functional parts of your application.
+All the command configuration of your application is done in an angular config block and with the $commangularProvider.
+The provider is responsible to build the command strutures and map them to the desired event names.
+You can create multiple configs blocks in angular, so you can have multiple command config blocks to separate functional parts of your application.

 ###Building command sequences.
 A command sequence is a group of commands where the execution of the next command doesn't happen until the preceding command completes it's execution and the result value has been resolved.